Activists Conduct Acts of Civil Disobedience

 at Abortion Clinics in Defense of Unborn

 On Friday, September 15, 2017 in three different cities across the United States, pro-lifers simultaneously entered abortion centers to talk to women scheduled for abortions, and by refusing to leave the clinics when told to do so by law enforcement, they offered an act of non-violent defense of unborn children about to be aborted, resulting in the pro-lifers’ arrests.
+This act of civil disobedience has come to be known as a Red Rose Rescue.

 - To get up-to-date information, go to: Facebook.com/CreatedEqual